rust-lang/rust-wiki-backup/Doc-getting-started.md

 ## Editor support

-Syntax highlighting for vim is included in the Rust repository, under src/etc/vim.
-There is also a [rust-mode for emacs](https://github.com/mozilla/rust/tree/master/src/etc/emacs) and [a BBEdit plugin](https://github.com/erikrose/rust-bbedit-plugin).
+Syntax highlighting for vim is included in the Rust repository, under `src/etc/vim` and for emacs under `src/etc/emacs`.
+There is also [a BBEdit plugin](https://github.com/erikrose/rust-bbedit-plugin).

 ## The issue tracker